datahappy1/dummy_file_generator/README.md

 ### To run:<br />
 The dummy file generator imported package needs these **MANDATORY** arguments defining:
-- projectname `--projectname` or `-pn`, based on the projectname, the dummy file specific settings from `config.json` file are loaded,
+- projectname `--projectname` or `-pn`, based on the project name, the dummy file specific settings from `config.json` file are loaded
 - generated_file_path `--generated_file_path` or `gp` defining the full output file path to the file you are about to generate

 >Provided arguments have higher precedence than fallback values in `settings.py`